Using Essential Oils in Yoga

 Movement is Medicine

-We have all heard it before, but I am hear to tell you there is so much truth to it.
+We have all heard it before, but I am here to tell you there is so much truth to it.
+Movement truly is medicine in its most natural form.

 For years and years I have struggled with the effects of fibromyalgia and I have learned the more I move, the less I hurt.
 Many people who live with fibromyalgia—me included—would probably rather lay on a heating bad and hope the exhausting pain goes away, but the reality is movement will in fact make you feel better.